UTN-FRC-TUP-JAVA-1/L3-U3-example-design-patterns/iterator/README.md

 Method approach give rise to two class hierarchies, one for lists and another for iterators.
 The Createlterator factory method "connects" the two hierarchies.

+## Applicability

+Use the Iterator pattern

+* to access an aggregate object's contents without exposing its internal representation.
+* to support multiple traversals of aggregate objects.
+* to provide a uniform interface for traversing different aggregate structures (that is, to support polymorphic iteration).

 ## Structure

 ![](docs/_images/img_2.png)